Constraining Dark Matter lifetime with a deep gamma-ray survey of the Perseus Galaxy Cluster with MAGIC: Introduction

 \section{Introduction}

-Decades of observational evidence show that the \gls{sm} of Particles Physics cannot entirely explain the gravitational balance observed at all cosmological scales, from that of Milky Way satellite \glspl{dsph} to that of \glspl{cg}~\citep{Roos:2010,Freese:2008cz}.
-In order to explain these observations, \gls{dm} has been suggested to exist in the form of a new elementary particle, currently only seen through its gravitational imprint. \glspl{wimp} are generic massive particles with an expected mass range between few GeV \citep[Lee-Winberg limit, see][]{Boehm:2002yz} and few hundreds of TeV \citep[unitary bound, see][]{Griest:1989wd}. \glspl{wimp} are expected to interact with \gls{sm} particles with strengths at the weak scale, and to be either stable or very long lived.
-A \gls{wimp} can either annihilate or decay into \gls{sm} particles, or even be decoupled from the \gls{sm}.
-The \gls{wimp} paradigm has been long debated, as the \gls{wimp} self-annihilation in the early Universe naturally accounts for the \gls{dm} density observed at present (typically referred to as the \emph{\gls{wimp} miracle}), being possibly within reach of different currently operating instruments.
-The case of \gls{dm} annihilation has received greater attention in the literature~\citep{Feng:2010gw} but there is no experimental or theoretical guarantee that \gls{dm} particles are absolutely stable.
-The only constraint is that decaying \gls{dm} particles' lifetime should be comparable or larger than the Hubble time of $\sim10^{17}$~s in order to explain the current \gls{dm} density.
-Among others, decaying \gls{dm} particles may produce e.g. leptons, quarks, or gauge bosons, which can subsequently provide electromagnetic radiation due to prompt emission or secondary interactions.
-Lately, \gls{dm} models that favour decays into leptons (known as ``leptophilic'' models) have received increased attention, due to the excess of positron events observed in the local cosmic ray flux by PAMELA, AMS-II and Fermi-LAT~\citep{Adriani:2008zr,Abdo:2009zk,Ackermann:2010ij,Aguilar:2013qda}.
+Decades of observational evidence show that the Standard Model (SM) of Particles Physics cannot entirely explain the gravitational balance observed at all cosmological scales, from that of Milky Way satellite dwarf spheroidal galaxies (dSphs) to that of cluster of galaxies ~\citep[CGs, see][]{Roos:2010,Freese:2008cz}.
+In order to explain these observations, Dark Matter (DM) has been suggested to exist in the form of a new elementary particle, currently only seen through its gravitational imprint.
+Weakly-Interacting Massive Particles (WIMPs) are generic massive particles with an expected mass range between few GeV \citep[Lee-Winberg limit, see][]{Boehm:2002yz} and few hundreds of TeV \citep[unitary bound, see][]{Griest:1989wd}.
+WIMPs are expected to interact with SM particles with strengths at the weak scale, and to be either stable or very long lived.
+A WIMP can either annihilate or decay into SM particles, or even be decoupled from the SM.
+The WIMP paradigm has been long debated, as the WIMP self-annihilation in the early Universe naturally accounts for the DM density observed at present (typically referred to as the \emph{WIMP miracle}), being possibly within reach of different currently operating instruments.
+The case of DM annihilation has received greater attention in the literature~\citep{Feng:2010gw} but there is no experimental or theoretical guarantee that DM particles are absolutely stable.
+The only constraint is that decaying DM particles' lifetime should be comparable or larger than the Hubble time of $\sim10^{17}$~s in order to explain the current DM density.
+Among others, decaying DM particles may produce e.g. leptons, quarks, or gauge bosons, which can subsequently provide electromagnetic radiation due to prompt emission or secondary interactions.
+Lately, DM models that favour decays into leptons (known as ``leptophilic'' models) have received increased attention, due to the excess of positron events observed in the local cosmic ray (CR) flux by PAMELA, AMS-II and Fermi-LAT~\citep{Adriani:2008zr,Abdo:2009zk,Ackermann:2010ij,Aguilar:2013qda}.